SyntaxBreaker/social/README.md

 # General info
-Social is a twitter clone made in react.
+Social is a Twitter clone made in react.

 # Setup
 To run this project, install it locally using npm: